WMXZ-EU/MTP_t4/README.md

 ## Installation:
  - download SdFat-beta from Bill Greiman`s github
-   - in src directory copy file "SdFat.h" to "SdFat-beta.h"
+   - if necessary remove old SdFat from libraries
    - edit SdFatConfig.h following Bill`s instructions e.g.:
      - #define SDFAT_FILE_TYPE 3
- - in Storage.h edit defines to use  SDIO e.g.:
+ - in Storage.h edit defines to use SDIO or SPI e.g.:
+   - #define USE_SDIO 1  // use SDIO
-   - #define USE_SDIO 0
+   - #define USE_SDIO 0  // use SPI
  - copy content of copy-to-cores_teensy4 to cores/teensy4 orverwriting existing files
  - copy content of copy-to-cores_teensy3 to cores/teensy3 orverwriting existing file
  - copy content of copy-to-teensy_avr to teensy/avr orverwriting existing file